MicrosoftDocs/entra-docs/docs/global-secure-access/reference-points-of-presence.md

 - `151.206.252.0/22`

 IP addresses from the Global Secure Access service
-As traffic egresses from the Global Secure Access service for Microsoft Entra Internet Access (including M365) towards the internet and Software as a Service (SaaS) endpoints, it carries a unique `Src IP` signature which is used to set up location-based access controls for your applications and resources.
+As traffic egresses from the Global Secure Access service for Microsoft Entra Internet Access (including Microsoft 365) towards the internet and Software as a Service (SaaS) endpoints, it carries a unique `Src IP` signature, which is used to set up location-based access controls for your applications and resources.

 The egress IP addresses include:
 - `128.94.0.0/19`